 I love Golden Retrievers and have raised many dogs of this beautiful breed.

-The Growth of Your Golden Retriever Puppy
+The Growth of Your Golden Retriever Puppy (With Size Chart)

-Golden retrievers are a widely sought after breed of dog.
+Golden Retrievers are a widely sought-after breed of dog.
 The reason for their popularity lies in their versatility.
 Goldens make great family pets because of their natural dispositions, but they are also good hunting and show dogs.

-A golden retriever's growth throughout different stages of its puppyhood can be so irregular that it's easy to wonder if something is wrong.
-In general, the answer is no; growth is not linear for any breed of dog, but instead occurs in spurts throughout the first 24 months of life.
-Nevertheless, it is important to carefully monitor your puppy during this delicate stage of its life, so it is both fun and educational to know the growth sequence of your golden retriever.
+A Golden Retriever's growth throughout different stages of its puppyhood can be so irregular that it's easy to wonder if something is wrong.
+In general, the answer is no; growth is not linear for any breed of dog but instead occurs in spurts throughout the first 24 months of life.
+Nevertheless, it is important to carefully monitor your puppy during this delicate stage of its life, so it is both fun and educational to know the growth sequence of your Golden Retriever.

 Your Puppy's First Year of Growth

 Immediately After Birth to Five Months Old

 The first five months of a puppy's lifetime are its most impressionable.
 This is when you can really shape your puppy's personality.